The story of the blogger who got to work with Bielsa after inspiring Pep

 But Manna plays down what would appear to be a dream move for him as speculation.

-“That was published in Chile because I mentioned a player to Manchester City,” he said.
+“That was published in Chile because I mentioned a player to Manchester City,” he says.
 “But Sampaoli offered me an important role in the coaching staff that no other coach had been offered.

 “I had an understanding with him.
 I like working with him and have known him for a long time.”